rbtnn/vim-pkgsync/README.md

 ## Usage

 1. Clone this plugin and add it to `&runtimepath`.
-2. Create `~/pkgsync.json` that is a setting file in this plugin.
+2. Create `~/pkgsync.json` that is a setting file of this plugin.
 The following is an example:

 ```